Login

 Day 5Jhola – Paiju

-We make an early start today for our first proper day of hiking and trekking.
-The trail takes us out of the tributary Panama Valley with your hiking poles and hiking sticks and turns east to follow the Braldu River once again.
-We continue on a good path of mountain trekking, passing a couple of old camping places with the best walking poles at Chowblok and Bardomal which are now rarely used as much of the level ground has been eroded by the shifting river.
-Beyond these old camping places, the path runs for a while at the very edge of the river, before climbing with your hiking packs and hiking sticks to higher ground and allowing us excellent views of the impressive Paiju Peak.
-We have to negotiate a couple of streams today and depending on the melting of the glaciers above, we may have to ford these (sports sandals or old trainers useful) on these rocky mountains.
-At our high point today we have views ahead to the snout of the Baltoro Glacier and the granite peaks of the Trango and Cathedral groups.
-On a clear day, it is even possible to see K2 best treks in Pakistan, which is partially obscured by the shark’s fin of the Lobsang Spire.
+We make an early start today for our first proper day of trekking.
+The trail takes us out of the tributary Panma Valley and turns east to follow the Braldu River again.
+We continue on a good path, passing a couple of old camping places at Chowblok and Bardomal, which are now rarely used as much of the level ground has been eroded by the shifting river.
+Beyond these old camping places, the path runs at the very edge of the river before climbing to higher ground, allowing us excellent views of the impressive Paiju Peak.
+We have to negotiate a couple of streams today, and depending on the melting of the glaciers above, we may have to ford these (sports sandals or old trainers).
+At our high point today, we have views ahead to the snout of the Baltoro Glacier and the granite peaks of the Trango and Cathedral groups.
+On a clear day, it is possible to see K2, partially obscured by the shark’s fin of the Lobsang Spire.
 After dropping down to the main Braldu River again, we reach the expedition staging camp at Paiju (3420m).

 Towards Paiju - K2 Basecamp Trek